shakahl/LibreAutomate-C-Sharp/Au/_doc/articles/Wildcard expression.md

 # Wildcard expression

-*Wildcard expression* - a simple text format that supports wildcard characters, regular expression, multiple parts, etc. Like a regular expression, but much simpler.
-Can be used with 'find' functions, for example **Wnd.Find**.
+*Wildcard expression* - a simple text format that supports wildcard characters, regular expression, "match case", "text1 or text2" and "not text".
+Like a regular expression, but much simpler.
+Used with "find" functions, for example **Wnd.Find**.

 Wildcard characters: